illinois-stat430/stat430materials/README.md

 The **stat430materials** GitHub repository contains all information about our STAT 430 course.

-See the lectures directory for course notes.
+See the lectures directory for course notes and slides.
 See the labs directory for lab assignments.

 # News